Sleeps 4 in 2 bedrooms;

 Stable Barn is a lovely detached cottage with wonderful open views across the garden and fields to the beautiful Arreton and Mersley Downs in the distance.
 The cottage is situated on a small 12 acre farm which is home to horses.
 Ducks also often adorn the grassy courtyard near the cottage.
 This is a wonderful walking and cycling area with footpaths leading directly from the cottage to nearby villages and paths which join the Bembridge Trail across wonderful countryside to the coast.
 There is easy access to a cycle path linking the seaside resort of Sandown with the market town of Newport.
 The cycle path travels through the pretty villages of Newchurch and Godshill.
 There is a good public house for meals within a 10-15 minute walk.
 The sandy beaches of Sandown and Shanklin are within a 10 minute drive.

-Stable Barn has recently been converted from a Grade II listed milking parlour into a delightful property which has been furnished and equipped to a high standard to provide very attractive accommodation for four people in two bedrooms with en-suite bath/shower rooms.
+Stable Barn was converted in 2010 from a Grade II listed milking parlour into a delightful property which has been furnished and equipped to a high standard to provide very attractive accommodation for four people in two bedrooms with en-suite bath/shower rooms.
 It enjoys open views across beautiful countryside from all of its main rooms.
 The accommodation has a lovely spacious and airy feel with a vaulted ceiling, attractive beams and floor to ceiling glass tri-fold doors which can be folded back to make the garden seem part of the living room.

 The lovely open plan living room is furnished with superb leather sofas, a wall mounted flat screen television with DVD/Freeview and a hi-fi system with an ipod docking station so that visitors can enjoy their own music.
 There is a delightful dining area where meals can be taken whilst enjoying the open rural views; an open plan fitted kitchen equipped with an electric cooker and hob, microwave, slim-line dishwasher and fridge freezer.
 A washer/dryer is provided in a small separate utility area.
 The cottage has two charming bedrooms with lovely rural views and the added feature of attractive stable doors to provide direct access outside - a double bedroom with a king size bed and en-suite bathroom with a bath, overhead shower, basin and WC; a lovely twin room with an en-suite shower room with a built in shower, basin and WC.
 There are plentiful supplies of hot water and high quality European electric radiators which are thermostatically controlled to maintain an easily adjustable temperature in this well insulated property.
 Heating and electricity provided at no extra charge.
 A travel cot and high chair can be made available.
 The cottage has a wireless broadband internet (WiFi) connection.

 Stable Barn has a lovely fenced and gated garden at the rear of the cottage, with a cherry tree and an apple tree.
 There is a raised patio area immediately outside of the living room doors - an ideal place to enjoy morning coffee or a glass of wine in the evening.
 In the garden, furniture is provided where visitors can relax and meals can be enjoyed A barbecue can be provided free of charge on request.
-One parking space provided beside the cottage, and a second just across the entrance to the courtyard.
+There are two parking space provided just across the entrance to the courtyard.
 Bus service ¼ mile.
-Access to the farm is via a gravel lane which is bumpy in places.
+Access to the farm is via a farm lane which is bumpy in places.
 Nearby places to visit include Amazon Adventure, The Garlic Farm, The Roman Villa, Carisbrooke Castle and Havenstreet Steam Railway.
 Osborne House, the island home of Queen Victoria, is within a 20 minute drive.

 Stable Barn (formerly Mokolodi Wight) has ground floor accommodation and is a non smoking cottage.
 WiFi Internet is provided at a charge of £12.00 at Stable Barn (formerly Mokolodi Wight).
 Stable Barn (formerly Mokolodi Wight) is available for weekly self catering holiday bookings from Saturday to Saturday.
 The normal arrival time at this holiday cottage is 15:00 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from 17th February 2018 to 22nd March 2018 and 27th October 2018 to 20th December 2018.
+Short break weekend and midweek self catering holidays are available from and 27th October 2018 to 20th December 2018.

 For details on access to Stable Barn (formerly Mokolodi Wight) for those with impaired mobility or disabilities please read the cottage access statement in the tab below.